Why does my cat roll in the litter box? If your cat is rolling around in his own feces and urine, you may be wondering why they do this.

 Letting your cat out of its carrier might help alleviate some stress as well.

 A litter box is a place where cats go to do their business and not a rolling ground and dust bath arena.
-Ensure that you are using a high-quality, dust-free cat litter that discourages your kitten from rolling around.
+Ensure that you are using high-quality, dust-free cat litter that discourages your kitten from rolling around.
 Ensure that you supply fresh litter whenever necessary.

-Cat rolling in litter box?
+Cat rolling in the litter box?
 Invest in a closed litter box and get your kitty a scratching post while at it!